magicznyleszek/linkter/README.md

 ## TODO

+* build dev Node server for json data and call it instead of jekyll data file
 * add sorting and more filters
 * store filters value in localStorage
 * keep filters and sorter values as routing parameters